 Recent projects include everyone…everything for San Diego-based toy piano trio, Figmentum, Verklingend, a work for haegeum, a traditional Korean instrument and chamber ensemble for ensemble mise-en and Tabula 51, a work for tuba and live electronics for Aaron Hynds.
 Embers, a work for saxophone and piano commissioned by Richard Schwartz, is the title track of an album released on the Centaur label.
 Additionally, her music has been presented around the world by organizations and ensembles such as Loadbang, Accordant Commons, The Empyrean Ensemble, Alarm will Sound, The California Ear Unit, The East Coast Contemporary Ensemble, Society of Composers, Inc., Texas Computer Musicians Network, The LaTex Festival, The Florida Electroacoustic Music Festival, Electronic Music Midwest, ICMC, SEAMUS, Bourges, Elektrophonie, Third Practice, 60X60, The Electroacoustic Juke Joint Festival, New Music Forum, Pulse Field, Art of Sounds Festival at Belgrade, Serbia, mise-en festival, soundON festival, trombonist Benjamin Lanz and violist Michael Hall.

-Currently a lecturer at Southeastern Louisiana University, Dr. Besharse has also taught music theory, music history, and electronic music courses at Illinois Wesleyan and University of Illinois at Urbana-Champaign.
+Currently a lecturer at University of New Orleans, Dr. Besharse has also taught music composition, theory, music history, and electronic music courses at Southeastern Louisiana University, Illinois Wesleyan and University of Illinois at Urbana-Champaign.
 Kari’s education includes undergraduate studies at UMKC (B.M.
 ‘98), and graduate work at the University of Texas at Austin (M.M.
 ‘02) and University of Illinois at Urbana-Champaign (D.M.A.
 ‘09).
 Kari is the founder and director of Versipel New Music, an organization dedicated to presenting the music of contemporary composers, now in its sixth season in New Orleans, Louisiana.

 Kari Besharse currently lives in Covington, Louisiana with her husband, composer Philip Schuessler, her three year old son, Alistair, and their two cozy and cuddly cats, Axilla and Carini.